Sanofi Logo

 When you have Cold Agglutinin Disease (CAD), your immune system makes cold agglutinin antibodies that mistake red blood cells as a threat to the body.

 If your body destroys red blood cells faster than it can replace them, you may develop anemia.
 When you have CAD, hemolysis can be hard to predict and if ongoing, can lead to chronic anemia.
-Learn more about CAD.

 HOW ENJAYMO WORKS

-By binding to C1s, a component of the first protein in the classical complement pathway, ENJAYMO helps stop the chain reaction at the very beginning, preventing your red blood cells from being destroyed.
+ENJAYMO helps stop the chain reaction at the very beginning, preventing your red blood cells from being destroyed.
 While it inhibits C1s, ENJAYMO leaves the other complement pathways (lectin and alternative pathways) alone to carry out their normal immune functions.

 See how ENJAYMO should be taken and what you can expect during treatment.